CumulusNetworks/docs/content/cumulus-linux-514/Layer-3/Border-Gateway-Protocol-BGP/Troubleshooting-BGP.md

 10.10.10.101/32  1          1               *
 ```

-To show information about a specific route in the local routing table, run the `nv show vrf <vrf> router bgp address-family ipv4-unicast route <route>` for IPv4 or `nv show vrf <vrf> router bgp address-family ipv6-unicast route <route>` for IPv6.
+To show information about a specific route in the local routing table, run the `nv show vrf <vrf-id> router bgp address-family ipv4-unicast route <route>` for IPv4 or `nv show vrf <vrf-id> router bgp address-family ipv6-unicast route <route>` for IPv6.

 The above IPv4 and IPv6 command shows the local routing table route information in brief format to improve performance for high scale environments.
 You can also run the command with `-o json` to show the received routes in json format.